 The integration of three-dimensional figures into the design of a functional object is a hallmark of Greek art.
-A variety of elementshuman, animal, and mythologicalanimate this bronze mirror disk.
-Supporting the mirror is a statuette of a woman standing on a base, her simple woolen peplos falling in columnar folds.
-Her serious expression and quiet stance are typical of the restrained early Classical statues created from about 480 to 450 B.C.
+A variety of elements–human, animal, and mythological–animate this mirror disk.
+A statuette of a woman standing on a base supports the mirror.
+Her simple woolen peplos falls in columnar folds.
+Her serious expression and quiet stance are typical of the restrained early Classical statues that were created from about 480 to 450 B.C.
 Two winged Erotes hover about her head.
 A hound chases a hare up either side of the disk; a siren, part bird and part woman, perches on the top.